 Ana Sucaldito is a fourth-year graduate student and PhD candidate in the College of Public Health (Health Behavior Health Promotion) and is supported by a Dean’s Distinguished University Fellowship.
 She graduated The Ohio State University with a Masters in Public Health (MPH) in 2019 and a B.S. in Honors Neuroscience and a minor in Folklore in 2017.
 Her research interests are focused on health disparities, specifically those affecting the mental health of Asian Americans and Native Hawaiian/Other Pacific Islanders.

 Ana loves being involved on-campus and in the Ohio community.
-She is the founder and president of KindCarts Service Initiative, an advisor for MUNDO, and the Internship Director and Secretary for the Health and Wellness Committee of the Asian Festival.
+She is the founder and president of KindCarts Service Initiative, an advisor for MUNDO at OSU, and the Internship Director and Secretary for the Health and Wellness Committee of the Asian Festival.
 She is also actively involved in the Ohio Asian American Health Coalition, where she designs public programs and organize free health screenings, testing, and health education resources.
 When not in class, she enjoys mentoring high schoolers, bullet journaling, and hanging out with her friends.
 If you have any questions about Ohio State, pre-health fields, graduate school, getting involved or just general life, feel free to contact Ana with questions!